-Sometimes called in Spanish the Antiguo Camino Real, the Camino inglés provided a short, direct route from Ferrol or A Coruña to Santiago and was therefore used by pilgrims of various nationalities from northern Europe, who had travelled to Galicia by sea.
+Introduction.
+In medieval times, the Camino Inglés provided a short, direct route from Ferrol or A Coruña to Santiago and was therefore used by pilgrims from northern Europe, including England, who had travelled to Galicia by sea.
+Thanks to Tom Barton and Turismocoruña for the photos on this page.

 The Route.
-The modern pilgrim can start either from the old landing-steps at Ferrol (just below the parador) or from the royal sea-gate in A Coruña now, following land reclamation, left high and dry in a car park below the church of Santiago.
-The church is also a recognised starting-point for the Camino inglés.
+You can start either from the old landing-steps at Ferrol (just below the parador) or from the royal sea-gate in A Coruña now, following land reclamation, left high and dry in a car park below the church of Santiago.
+The church is also a recognised starting-point for the Camino Inglés.

 Length.
-From Ferrol it is 118 km to Santiago, and from A Coruña about 75 (too short to earn the compostela*).
+From Ferrol it is 118 km to Santiago, and from A Coruña about 75.
 These two possible starting points mean that the route is Y-shaped, the two tracks meeting near the atmospheric town of Hospital de Bruma.
 The Ferrol route can be walked in five days, and the A Coruña one in three.

-* Please note that as of December 2016 the Cathedral authorities in Santiago have indicated that they are prepared to issue a compostela to pilgrims who can evidence a walk of at least 25 – 30km in the UK (or elsewhere) prior to travelling to A Coruña – details here.
 Please see Walk Another Pilgrimage for details of UK pilgrim and spiritual routes; at the moment only the Pilgrims Way (Winchester or London to Canterbury), the Way of St Andrews (various starting points to St Andrews) and the St Michael’s Way (Lelant to Marazion) have pilgrim passports and stamps which would provide proof for the Pilgrim Office in Santiago.
-The CSJ is actively communicating with churches on various routes regarding the possibility of having stamps available for pilgrims.
+The CSJ is actively communicating with churches on various routes regarding the possibility of having stamps available for pilgrims and we have just rewritten our guide to the St James’ Way in England from Reading to Southampton.
+On this route, pilgrims can use a CSJ Camino Pilgrim passport to collect stamps.

 Terrain.
 This is Galicia and the countryside is reminiscent of Brittany, Cornwall and other Celtic regions.
 The hardest and steepest day is day 2 of the Coruña route, from Sarandones to Calle de Poulo (or Ordenes).
 On the Ferrol route the hardest walking is between Betanzos and Hospital de Bruma.
 There is considerable road walking near towns.